yenda420/training-plan/README.md

 ## Development Reflections

-This project marks a significant milestone as my first extensive solo web development endeavor.
-While the procedural PHP code and basic file structure reflect my early learning phase from approximately two years ago, it successfully delivers a functional and visually intuitive user experience.
+This project marks a significant milestone as my first web development endeavor.
+While the procedural PHP code and basic file structure reflect my early learning phase from a couple of years ago, it successfully delivers a functional and visually intuitive user experience.
 I've gained considerable knowledge and experience since then, and would undoubtedly architect and implement such a project with a much more refined and professional approach today.
 This application, therefore, stands as a clear illustration of my foundational skill development in web programming.